-Meningococcal polysaccharide vaccine, diphtheria conjugate (Injection)
+Meningococcal polysaccharide vaccine, diphtheria conjugate (By injection)

 Meningococcal Polysaccharide Vaccine, Diphtheria Conjugate (me-NINJ-oh-kok-kal pol-ee-SAK-a-ride VAX-een, dif-THEER-ee-a KON-joo-gate)